bikrambora/devlabs2018/README.md

 # DevDay Lab: Build and Run a Containerized Web Application using Docker and Amazon Elastic Container Service (ECS)

-In this lab we will learn how to build and run a docker container.
-Then use the Elastic Container Service to host and run this container in the Cloud
+In this lab we will learn how to build and run a containerized application.
+We will then use the Amazon Elastic Container Service to host and run this container in the Cloud.

 This is the architecture the lab will be using.
 There is currently a version of this architecture deployed for you in the cloud.
 In this lab we will be deploying a new version of our containerized application onto this cluster.